davidahmann/coherism/physics/predictions.md

 ## 4. Cosmological "Dark Energy" Shift

-**Status:** Observational Consistency Check
+**Status:** Outlook / Future Work (Appendix Only)
-**Predicted Magnitude:** Tensor-to-scalar ratio correction $\sim 10^{-10}$
+**Predicted Magnitude:** Tensor-to-scalar ratio correction ~ 10⁻¹⁰

+> **Note:** This prediction is phenomenological and not rigorously derived.
+It has been moved to the appendix in the current manuscript and is not part of the primary falsification pathway.

-The universe's expansion history deviates from $\Lambda$CDM because the "coherence fluid" has an equation of state $w \approx -0.994$ rather than exactly $-1$ (derived from Appendix: FRW Cosmology in the main paper).
+The universe's expansion history could deviate from ΛCDM if "coherence energy" has an equation of state w ≈ -0.994 rather than exactly -1.

 ### Protocol

-* Analyze next-generation CMB data (e.g., CMB-S4) for specific deviations in the equation of state parameter $w(a)$ and the tensor-to-scalar ratio.
+* Analyze next-generation CMB data (e.g., CMB-S4) for specific deviations.
-* *Note:* This effect is likely too small to distinguish from other dark energy models without corroborating evidence from the BEC experiment.
+* *Note:* This effect is likely too small to distinguish without corroborating evidence from the BEC experiment.

 ---